acrazing/mobx-sync/README.md

  *
  * // this example shows how to format a date to timestamp,
  * // and load it from serialized string,
- * // if the date is invalid, will not persist it.
+ * // if the date is invalid, it will not be persisted.
  * class SomeStore {
  *   @format<Date, number>(
  *      (timestamp) => new Date(timestamp),